VDBWRAIR/bio_bits/docs/scripts/beast_checkpoint.rst

 Now run beast for about half of the iterations and hit CTRL-C to kill it This benchmark is set to run 1,000,000 iterations so around 500,000 you can kill it.
-Notice we are using a predifined seed
+Notice we are using a predefined seed

 .. code-block:: bash